Sanglorian/orcus/Orcus Monsters - current.md

 > The worm that walks can move each spider-infested zone up to 3 squares.
 > **Declaration Powers**
 > At the end of its turn, the worm that walks can choose one of the following:
 > *Collapse into swarm* (counter) The worm that walks is the target of Melee or Ranged attack: The worm that walks becomes a swarm.
-It gains the swarm tag and resistance 5 to damage from Melee and Ranged attacks.
+It gains the swarm tag, the compress Tiny special movement mode and resistance 5 to damage from Melee and Ranged attacks.
 However, it gains weakness 5 to damage from Near and Far attacks.
 The worm that walks can leave swarm form as a swift action.
 > *Fast healing* (reaction) The worm that walks does not take fire or thunder damage before the start of its next turn: The worm that walks heals 5.